AlexWang1996/Qt-TcpServer-Client-Demo/README.md

   The mutithread server enables different clients connected to it and it processes the data in different threads

-  This demo is simple and if users would like to build a robust server with multithread, they should change the framework of this demo and add more complex functions
+  This demo is simple and if users would like to build a robust server with multithreads, they should change the framework of this demo and add more complex functions